Whale's Belly Bangkok

 Winner of Iron Chef Thailand

 Whale’s Belly - whose head chef recently won the prestigious title of Iron Chef Thailand on television - is a restaurant that exceeds expectations.
 The playful name comes from a fairytale but the comfortable surroundings, friendly service and astonishing creative cuisine are a real winning combination.
-Located on Sukhumvit Soi 39, the restaurant is open every day from 17:30 until 23:00.
+Located on Sukhumvit Soi 39, the restaurant is open every day from 17:30 until 23:00, and for lunch on weekends from 11:30 to 14:30.
 Taxi or car is the best way to get here.

 The kitchen is under the supervision of a young, visionary chef who trained in the seafood section of Le Normandie at Bangkok’s Mandarin Oriental.
 With an interest in molecular gastronomy, some of the techniques used are inspired by those used at the famed Spanish culinary school elBulli, so expect jellies, mousses and espuma whipped up from surprising raw ingredients for an eye opening and extremely fun dining experience.
 Ingredients are imported to ensure that Whale’s Belly serves the finest quality produce available.